 How is Breast Implant Illness treated?

 After excluding other conditions as a source for illness, treatment of BII involves removing the breast implant.
 There is great controversy as to whether the implant capsule should be removed as well.
 Those in support of capsule removal state that there could be a source of inflammation within the capsule that would be left behind with simple implant removal.
-There are currently no studies to support capsulectomy as a part of BII treatment but that is not to say there won’t be in the future.
+A recent study demonstrated no difference in outcomes of breast implant illness whether or not the capsule was removed.
+The capsule is simply the natural scar tissue that the body creates around an implant of any type, including an implant.
 Currently, Dr. Yates uses a common-sense approach to the capsule with the recommendation of removal for specific indications only.
 Removing a healthy, thin, fragile capsule in a submuscular position is often futile and generally would cause more harm than potential good.

 Can you prevent Breast Implant Illness?